SecGen/SecGen/modules/services/unix/http/apache/README.md

 ##### `file_mode`

 Sets the desired permissions mode for config files, in symbolic or numeric notation.
 Valid options: A string.
 Default: '0644'.

+##### `root_directory_options`

+Array of the desired options for the / directory in httpd.conf.
+Defaults to 'FollowSymLinks'.

+##### `root_directory_secured`

+Sets the default access policy for the / directory in httpd.conf.
+A value of 'false' allows access to all resources that are missing a more specific access policy.
+A value of 'true' denies access to all resources by default.
+In this case more specific rules must be used to allow access to these resources (e.g. in a directory block using the [`directories`](#parameter-directories-for-apachevhost) parameter).
+Valid options: Boolean.
+Default: false.

 ##### `vhost_dir`